-- a.
+a.
 Are there any environmental health hazards, including exposure to toxic chemicals, risk of fire and explosion, spill, or hazardous waste, that could occur as a result of this proposal?
+If so, describe. [help]

+1) Describe any known or possible contamination at the site from present or past uses.

+[help] None known

-If so, describe. - Describe any known or possible contamination at the site from present or past uses.
-No - 2) Describe existing hazardous chemicals/conditions that might affect project development and design.
-This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity.
-We are REMOVING creosote piles. - Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project.
-None - Describe special emergency services that might be required.
-None - 5) Proposed measures to reduce or control environmental health hazards, if any:
+2) Describe existing hazardous chemicals/conditions that might affect project development and design.
+This includes underground hazardous liquid and gas transmission pipelines located within the project area and in the vicinity. [help]

+3) Describe any toxic or hazardous chemicals that might be stored, used, or produced during the project's development or construction, or at any time during the operating life of the project. [help]

-b.
-Noise
+4) Describe special emergency services that might be required. [help]

+5) Proposed measures to reduce or control environmental health hazards, if any: [help] None b.
+Noise [help]

-1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)?
+1) What types of noise exist in the area which may affect your project (for example: traffic, equipment, operation, other)? [help]

 2) What types and levels of noise would be created by or associated with the project on a short-term or a long-term basis (for example: traffic, construction, operation, other)?
-Indicate what hours noise would come from the site.
+Indicate what hours noise would come from the site. [help]